 The Hemingway Chapter of Trout Unlimited would like to thank the many volunteers who showed up to help the youth with fly fishing day.
 We had three separate events this year, each event was divided into four separate groups, fishing, birding, a hatchery tour by IDFG personnel, and a conservation game.
 This year approximately 125 children were involved.
 All the children enjoyed the day and caught fish and created memories to last a lifetime!!

 By Chris Wood

-The first time you snorkel a stream, the size of the bugs are disarming.
+The first time you snorkel a stream, the size of the bugs is disarming.
 Stoneflies tumbling down the stream look like aquatic dragons bent on taking off a limb.
 It is an optical illusion, of course.